csabagabor/Evening-Tales-Website/README.md

 ```sql
  select * from TaleRating;
 ```
 7. To run the app locally, you will have to configure it with your connection string.
 To get your `PostgreSQL` connection string, type `heroku config` in the `CLI` and copy the connection URL into the `ConnectionFactory` class located in the `com.example.demo.repository` package.
-Your code should look something like this:
+Your code should look like this:
 ```java
 URI dbUri = null;
 String databaseUrl = System.getenv("DATABASE_URL");